Mirasi: Major sub-groups

-The Naqqal Mirasis were a community of mimics, and were found mainly in Ludhiana.
-They were associated with the courts of the Mughal emperors, were they employed as entertainers.
-The community is strictly endogamous, and marry close kin.

-Other sub-groups include the Kulawant, the genealogists of the Rajputs, Mir Mangs, who were a community of beggars, Naqarchi who played a musical instrument known as a naqqara, the Naqib and Mirzada.

-The Mirasi of Pakistan
+Pakistani Punjab

 In Pakistani Punjab, the Mirasi are now mainly a community who participate in aashura activities recites nohas (mersaya), also they are good entertainers having provided many of the country's singers theater artists.
 Most Mirasi are now bilingual, speaking both Urdu and Punjabi.
 They are found throughout Punjab, and most villages contain their settlements.
 Some 'mirasis' in Northern and Central Punjab now call themselves as 'Khans.
-The Mirasis are known for their wit and humour and singing skills.